This Week on KUPR - the details

 - At noon, Tim Trujillo leads off at noon with Straight No Chaser, now for two hours with an encore at 7 am Sundays.
 Check out Tim's new sidekick Richard Warren on our Talent Page and on the air.
 He knows a lot about the music he selects.

-- At 4 pm enjoy KUPR's Happy Hour.
-Today enjoy Club 99 with host Kelly Esparsen.
+- At 4 pm enjoy KUPR's Happy Hour with DJ Lyle Toledo Yazzie, host of Monday's Indigenous Brillance.

 - At 7 pm we air an encore of Wednesday's hit show Hindsight with host Johnny Lawndart.